Ukraine tells White House of plan to fire top commander -sources | Law-Order

 The Ukrainian government has informed the White House that it plans to fire the country's top military commander overseeing the war against Russian occupation forces, two knowledgeable sources said on Friday.

-The reported decision to oust General Valeriy Zaluzhnyi, who has clashed with President Volodymyr Zelenskiy over military strategy and other issues, follows a Ukrainian counteroffensive last year that failed to recover significant amounts of Russian-held territory.
+The move to oust General Valeriy Zaluzhnyi, who has clashed with President Volodymyr Zelenskiy over military strategy and other issues, follows a Ukrainian counteroffensive last year that failed to recover significant amounts of Russian-held territory.
+A source close to Zelenskiy's office said the pair also have disagreed over a new military mobilization drive, with the president opposing Zaluzhnyi's proposal to call up 500,000 fresh troops.

+The source, however, added that the process for relieving Zaluzhnyi of his post as the commander in chief of Ukraine's armed forces was on hold for the time being as officials consider who his replacement should be.
+A second knowledgeable source said that the White House did not express a position one way or the other on the plan to replace Zaluzhnyi.

+"I would emphasize that the White House response was that we did not support or object to their sovereign decision," said the source, who request anonymity in order to discuss the issue.
+"The White House expressed that it is up to Ukraine to make its own sovereign decisions about its personnel," the source continued.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)